thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 | 5XL            | 256             | 256  | 0.0711  |
 | 6XL            | 512             | 512  | 0.1422  |

 **Each node has 8 cores/threads**, irrespective of the cloud provider.

-{: .important }
 Both the number of nodes and the cost **double** with each increase in warehouse size.

 ## Steps to effectively right-size the virtual warehouse: